Dontae Johnson

-Dontae Johnson (born December 1, 1991) is an American football cornerback who is a free agent.
-He played college football at NC State and was drafted by the San Francisco 49ers in the fourth round of the 2014 NFL Draft.
-He also previously played for the Seattle Seahawks, Buffalo Bills, Arizona Cardinals, Kansas City Chiefs, and Los Angeles Chargers.
+Dontae Johnson (born December 1, 1991) is an American former professional football cornerback.
+He played college football at NC State and was selected by the San Francisco 49ers in the fourth round of the 2014 NFL draft.
+He was also a member of the Seattle Seahawks, Buffalo Bills, Arizona Cardinals, Kansas City Chiefs, and Los Angeles Chargers.

-Early years
+Early life

 Johnson was born in Plainfield, New Jersey and grew up in South Plainfield, New Jersey.
-He attended South Plainfield High School in his freshman year before transferring to The Pennington School.
+He attended South Plainfield High School his freshman year before transferring to The Pennington School.
 He was selected to the New Jersey all-prep first-team.
 He had 108 tackles, six interceptions along with three forced fumbles in his senior season.
 He also played AAU basketball in high school.

 College career

 During his junior season, Johnson was selected ACC Defensive Back of the Week for his performance against Wake Forest on November 12, 2012.
 He was invited to the 2014 Senior Bowl as a member of the North team.